 When Wilson returned from the Paris Conference in mid-1919, the Republicans held a slight majority in the Senate.
 A two-thirds vote in the Senate was needed for ratification of the treaty signed in Paris, and Wilson needed to win to his side a minority of Senators who were inclined to oppose ratification.
 A few Republican senators wished to deny Wilson any glory he had won during his trip to Paris, and some were still disappointed that he had not included any prominent Republicans in his mission.
 A few Republican senators feared that ratifying the treaty would forever embroil the United States in Europeans affairs.
 Sounding like Mussolini, Senator Albert Beveridge of Indiana saw the treaty as raising "the motley flag of internationalism," and he described the treaty as a plan to "denationalize America and denationalize the nation's manhood."
 A few Senators were opposed to that part of the treaty involving the League of Nations.
 They spoke of the US losing its sovereignty by joining the League, and they were opposed to the US being drawn into a war in behalf of the League.

 On the opposite side of the treaty issue, only a few senators believed that the treaty was excessively harsh with Germany.
 One of them was the courageous Senator Robert LaFollette, who was under attack for being pro-German.
 He described the Versailles Treaty as preparation for a future bloodbath and as a mockery of self-determination.

 In an effort to gain the needed two-thirds vote in the Senate, Wilson turned to the public for support.
-On September 3, he began traveling across the nation by train, fighting for his League of Nations.
+On September 3, he began traveling across the nation by train, fighting for his grand alliance, the League of Nations.
 He grew weary, and by the end of the month he was back in the White House, a victim of a stroke.
-And he remained bedridden for the remainder of his presidency.
+He remained bedridden for the remainder of his presidency.